zephyrtronium/xirho/README.md

-# xirho
+# ξρ

-xirho is a simple generalized iterated function system plotter.
+Xirho is a simple generalized iterated function system plotter.
 It makes pretty pictures out of math.

 ---